jkbkupczyk/github-cards/README.md

 ## How to use?

-Just <a href="https://jkbkupczyk.github.io/github-cards">visit</a> and fill the input with your github nickname
+Just <a href="https://jkbkupczyk.github.io/github-cards" target="_blank" rel="noopener noreferrer">visit</a> and fill the input with your github nickname

 <img align="center" src="https://github.com/jkbkupczyk/github-cards/blob/main/readme-g.gif" width="" height="" />